andrico1234/graphcms-post-finisher/README.md

 ## Enabling the Past/Future feature

 This next section is completely optional.
 There's nothing new here pertaining to GraphQL, Gatsby, or GraphCMS.
-It's just the culmination of how we can leverage the tools we've got available to make work developing the rest of the app more seamless.
+It's just the culmination of how we can leverage these tools to make developing the rest of the app more seamless.
 This is best exemplified by how GraphCMS, GraphQL, and Gatsby work together to allow us to manipulate date strings.
 We can so easily format the string from something as obtuse as `2019-01-01T16:52:00.000Z` to `Tue 01 Jan 19` without having to pull in additional dependencies.
 This makes our past/future button much more easy to implement.
 Here's how to do it yourself:

 First off, I used the React.Context API to get this working due to how lightweight it is.
 I won't go in any more detail about the API than is necessary for this example.
-I would recommend some [reading](https://reactjs.org/docs/context.html) as the Context API is a great alternative to Redux and Apollo Local State.
+I would recommend some [reading](https://reactjs.org/docs/context.html) as the Context API is a great alternative to Redux and Apollo local state.

 Create a new directory in `src` called `context`, and inside of `context` create an `index.js` file.
 All we need is four lines of code here: